-All material collected during this process including the original information and any documents relating to the investigation will be kept secure on the Awarding Body Google Drive.
+All material collected during this process including the original information and any documents relating to the investigation will be kept secure on the CMI Awarding Body secure drive.
 Information will be retained for up to 5 years.
+However, where a decision against a Learner has resulted in a withdrawal, a reduced qualification or loss of membership, the record will be retained indefinitely for the purpose of attestation in line with CMI's Privacy Policy.

-If the outcome leads to invalid certificates, criminal or civil prosecution, materials will be held until such time as the case is completed and time allowed for any appeals to take place.
+If the outcome leads to invalid certificates or criminal or civil prosecution, materials will be held until such time as the case is completed and time allowed for any appeals to take place.